recryptproject/qtumbook/part3/vevue-ico/README.md

    deployed VevueToken.sol => 09b97cc71a300f1bdad44711f4ce9f25bd404d8b
 ```

-Verify that the contract owner is the `QTUM_SENDER` address that we've set before:
+Verify that the contract owner is the `RECRYPT_SENDER` address that we've set before:

 ```
 solar status